Frequently Asked Questions (FAQs)

 Q: What type of activities will my Day Camper do?

 A: In addition to daily Bible Study (more info here), Day Campers spend plenty of time in the pool, at Arts & Crafts, slingshots, canoeing, and more!
 We also have a weekly carnival-style celebration that is centered around the week's theme (find themes here).

 Q: What are the behavioral expectations of campers?

 A: Campers are part of "family groups" based on their age/camp they registered for.
-These groups do all activities together, from meals to worship to canoes.
-Counselors rely on positive encouragement as a first tool, to encourage the camper to join in the group.
-Examples of further discipline could be some time out from a given activity to cool down, or a processing conversation with a member of leadership staff.
+These groups do all activities together, from meals to worship to canoeing.
+Counselors rely on positive encouragement as a first tool to encourage the camper to join in the group.
+Examples of further discipline could be some time out from a given activity to cool down or a processing conversation with a member of leadership staff.
 Repeated behavior will result in calls home and possible dismissal from camp for the remainder of the session.
 Bullying, in any form, will result in immediate contact to parent or guardian and possible dismissal from the session.
 Physical violence (throwing, hitting, etc.) will likewise be grounds for immediate parent or guardian contact and dismissal for the remainder of the session.